Carolina College of Natural Health Sciences

 During digestion, nitrates in beets are converted to nitric oxide, which improves oxygen delivery and can increase endurance.
 As a 2017 study reported, "those who drank beet juice prior to exercise were able to exercise longer, showing increased cardiorespiratory endurance."
 (Source: Dom?nguez R, Cuenca E, Mat?-Mu?oz JL, et al. Effects of beetroot juice supplementation on cardiorespiratory endurance in athletes.
 A systematic review.
 Nutrients.
 2017;9(1). doi:10.3390/nu9010043)

-A reason for this effect could be because nitric oxide improves blood flow to the muscles, brain and other organs by dilating blood vessels.
+Nitric oxide dilates blood vessels, improving blood flow to the muscles, brain and other organs.
 This is a key action in improving endurance.

 In fact, nitric oxide is one of the most crucial molecules for the health of our blood vessels.
 It reduces blood pressure, strengthens the internal lining of the heart and vessels (endothelial function) and acts as a blood thinning cholagogue.